Frequently Asked Questions

 Can I register for classes before I am cleared?

 No. There are no exceptions to this policy.
-Students who wish to register with their class should begin the process at least six weeks before their registration date.
+Students who wish to register with their class should submit all required documentation for reinstatement at least two to four weeks before their registration date.

 What about my financial aid?